web-platform-tests/rfcs/rfcs/reftest_ready.md

 * Wait for the document to complete loading, all fonts to load, and for pending paints to be flushed.
 * If the document root element does not contain a class named `reftest-wait`, screenshot the viewport and abort these steps
-* Fire an event at the document root with the name `WptTestRendered` and the bubbles attribute set to true.
+* Fire an event at the document root with the name `TestRendered` and the bubbles attribute set to true.
 * Wait for the `reftest-wait` class to be removed from the document root
 * Wait for pending paints to flush
 * Screenshot the viewport